-In 2021/22 Gloucester had 18 wards, and residents of the City were represented by 39 Councillors.
-The Council hold elections every four years the last being in May 2021.
+In 2022/23 Gloucester had 18 wards.
+Residents of the City were represented by 39 Councillors during 2022/23, the Council hold elections every four years the last being in May 2021.

-The political make up of the Council for 2021/22 was:
+The political make up of the Council for 2022/23 was:

+Party No of Councillors

+Conservative Party 21 Councillors

-Party Conservative Party Liberal Democratic Party Labour Party No of Councillors 26 Councillors 10 Councillors 3 Councillors
+Liberal Democratic Party 14 Councillors

+Labour Party 2 Councillors

+Independent Group 2 Councillors

-Overall control of the Council sits with the Conservative party with a majority of 13 seats.
+Overall control of the Council sits with the Conservative party with a majority of 3 seats.
 Representatives from Conservative, Labour, Liberal Democrat hold seats on the Council.

-The Council employs a work force of approximately 226 staff to manage and deliver services to residents under the direction of the Senior Management Team.
-The senior management structure and statutory officers in place during 2021/22 is shown below:
+The Council employs a work force of approximately 238 staff to manage and deliver services to residents under the direction of the Senior Management Team.
+The senior management structure and statutory officers in place during 2022/23 is shown below.
+At 31 March 2023 Jon Topping Retired as S151 Officer and was superceded by Greg Maw: